Kapton: Chemistry and variants

 Kapton synthesis is an example of the use of a dianhydride in step polymerization.
 The intermediate polymer, known as a poly(amic acid), is soluble because of strong hydrogen bonds to the polar solvents usually employed in the reaction.
 The ring closure is carried out at high temperatures of 200–300 C.

 The chemical name for Kapton K and HN is poly (4,4'-oxydiphenylene-pyromellitimide).
 It is produced from the condensation of pyromellitic dianhydride (PMDA) and 4,4'-oxydiphenylamine (ODA).

-Kapton E is a mix of two dianhydrides, PMDA and biphenyltetracarboxylic acid dianhydride (BPDA), and two diamines, ODA and p-phenylenediamine (PPD).
+Kapton E is made from a mix of two dianhydrides, PMDA and biphenyltetracarboxylic acid dianhydride (BPDA), and two diamines, ODA and p-phenylenediamine (PPD).
 The BPDA component adds greater dimensional stability and flatness in flexible circuitry applications.
 Kapton E offers reduced coefficient of thermal expansion (CTE), reduced moisture absorption, and reduced coefficient of hygroscopic expansion (CHE) compared to Kapton H.

 Characteristics

 In isolation, Kapton remains stable across a wide range of temperatures, from −269 to +400 C.

 The thermal conductivity of Kapton at temperatures from 0.5 to 5 Kelvin is rather high for such low temperatures, κ = 4.638×10^{−3} T^{0.5678} W·m^{−1}·K^{−1}.

 Kapton insulation ages poorly: an FAA study shows degradation in hot, humid environments or in the presence of seawater.
 It was found to have very poor resistance to mechanical wear, mainly abrasion within cable harnesses due to aircraft movement.
 Many aircraft models have had to undergo extensive rewiring modifications—sometimes completely replacing all the Kapton-insulated wiring—because of short circuits caused by the faulty insulation.
 Kapton-wire degradation and chafing due to vibration and heat has been implicated in multiple crashes of both fixed wing and rotary wing aircraft, with loss of life.
 The New York Times, citing a NASA OIG document, reported in 2005 that Kapton-insulated cables on the Space Shuttle "tended to break down over time, causing short circuits and, potentially, fires."
-The STS-93 mission saw electrical shorts on Kapton insulation disable two engine controllers and nearly cause catastrophe.
+The STS-93 mission saw electrical shorts on Kapton insulation that disabled two engine controllers and nearly caused a catastrophe.